AmyYanjiaoLiu/memory_maze-1.0/README.md

 - ❌ Incorrect selections display a red cross and reduce your lives
 - ❤️ You start each level with **three lives**

 The grid size and the number of symbols increase with each level, making the game more challenging over time.
 If you lose all your lives, it's game over.
-Complete all 20 levels to win!
+Enjoy this unlimited levels of Maze game!

 ---